SubsidieMeesters logoSubsidieMeesters

 To overcome previous limitations, we will establish a comprehensive methodological toolbox of synthetic bottom-up approaches and functional ex-vivo assays.
 We use as model systems mouse, zebrafish, and later also human embryonic stem cells.

-Techniques and Integration
+Techniques and Goals

 This will be combined with advanced biophysical techniques and theoretical modeling in order to systematically dissect the mutual couplings between genetic patterning mechanisms and morphogenetic processes, thereby revealing the multicellular dance underlying tissue symmetry breaking.